cmunozperez/LingPeer/README.md

 LingPeer works on data from [Lingbuzz.net](https://ling.auf.net/).
 It was collected using the [lingbuzz_scraper](https://github.com/cmunozperez/lingbuzz_scraper) tool.

+The current models in which LingPeer is running consider all authors or co-authors that uploaded at least two manuscripts to LingBuzz since __*January 2016*__.

 ## Usage

 LingPeer was designed to be used as a web application.
 You just need to provide the title of a manuscript, its keywords and abstract to get a list of potential reviewers.
 It is possible to get recommendations based on partial data (e.g., title and keywords only), but this provides less accurate results.